 Some Library databases, like ProQuest, make it easier to search for these types of documents by allowing you to limit your search to Source type.

 Government documents are an important primary source of information on a wide range of issues.
-Most government documents can be found through government websites.
+Most government documents can be found through official government websites.

 Research reports contain the results of research projects, investigations, and surveys, and are usually published by the funder or the body undertaking the research.
 They can be found by searching the websites of subject associations and research organizations in addition to NCU Library’s databases.